dokyun-kim4/rl-pusher/README.md

 By Dexter Friis-Hecht and Dokyun Kim

 # Project Description
-In this project, we aim to deepen our understanding of reinforcment learning by implementing Imitation Learning and Deep Reinforcement Learning in the [Minari Pusher environment](https://gymnasium.farama.org/environments/mujoco/pusher/).
+In this project, we aim to deepen our understanding of reinforcement learning by implementing Imitation Learning and Deep Reinforcement Learning in the [Minari Pusher environment](https://gymnasium.farama.org/environments/mujoco/pusher/).
 The pusher environment has a 7-DOF manipulator whose task is to push a cylindrical object into the goal (marked in red).

 Our stretch goal is to implement the same techniques for a [Panda Gym environment](https://github.com/qgallouedec/panda-gym), which offers more advanced robot arm tasks.